Benicar

 - Aliskiren (Brand Name – Tekturna):

-- Taking Benicar with NSAIDs, a type of pain medication including ibuprofen (Motrin) or naproxen (Aleve), can lead to decreased kidney function.
+- Taking Benicar with NSAIDs, a type of pain medication including ibuprofen (Motrin) and naproxen (Aleve), can lead to decreased kidney function.
 Taking NSAIDs can also decrease the effects of Benicar.

-- Taking Benicar with other ARBs, ACE (angiotensin-converting enzyme) inhibitors (such as Captopril, Ramipril, Lisinopril, Quinapril and others) or aliskiren is associated with increased risks of low blood pressure, high potassium and changes in kidney function.
+- Taking Benicar with other ARBs or ACE inhibitors (such as captopril, ramipril, lisinopril, quinapril and others) is associated with increased risks of low blood pressure, high potassium and changes in kidney function.

 - Colesevelam Hydrochloride (Brand Name – Welchol):

 - Taking colesevelam hydrochloride with Benicar reduces the effectiveness of Benicar.
-It is recommended that olmesartan is taken at least four hours prior to taking a dose of colesevelam hydrochloride in order to decrease the effect of the drugs’ interaction.
+Doctors recommend that patients take Benicar at least four hours before taking a dose of colesevelam hydrochloride in order to decrease the effect of the drugs’ interaction.

 Mayo Clinic Study Confirms Olmesartan-Induced Enteropathy

-Twenty-two patients who were seen at the Mayo Clinic between August 2008 and August 2011 were described in a study examining the link between olmesartan and unexplained sprue-like enteropathy.
-Olmesartan is an active ingredient in Benicar.
+Researchers monitored 22 patients who visited the Mayo Clinic between August 2008 and August 2011, examining the link between olmesartan and unexplained sprue-like enteropathy.

 To be included in the study, patients had to have chronic diarrhea (lasting more than four weeks) while taking olmesartan.
-The cause of the symptoms could not be explained by another disorder, such as celiac disease; and finally, discontinuing the drug resulted in clinical improvement.
+The cause of the symptoms could not be explained by another disorder, such as celiac disease.
+The final criterion was that discontinuing olmesartan resulted in clinical improvement regarding enteropathy symptoms.

 Mayo Clinic’s 2012 Report